Skip to main content

 There are several assistive technologies available in the Central Library (Ilac Centre) as well as Cabra, Kevin Street, Walkinstown, and Pearse Street branch libraries:

-All of our branch libraries and mobile libraries have been fitted with hearing loops.
+All of our libraries are fitted with hearing loops.

 Age-friendly services

-We have many events and activities that support Dublin Age Friendly City.
-You can check our Library Events for both children and teens.
+We have services and events that support Dublin Age Friendly City.
+Read about Age Friendly Libraries to find out what is on offer.
+You can check our Library Events.

 Older people may be interested in our book clubs, film clubs, knitting groups, creative writing groups, exhibitions and lectures.
 Check your local library for the range of services and activities provided.